yct21/TIL/README.md

 # Today I Learned

-We constantly learn new things.
-This is a repo to share those learnings.
+This a repo to record and share things learned everyday.

-A TIL is a short document (a few sentences + example code) describing a syntax, command, keyboard shortcut, or anything new or surprising that you've recently learned.

-See [Contributing] for instructions on how to write and add new TIL.

-Inspired by the great [Thoughtbot's TIL]
+Inspired by the great [Thoughtbot's TIL], but TILs here would not be that much concise maybe.

 [Thoughtbot's TIL]: https://github.com/thoughtbot/til